 The garbage disposal is made to easily handle only a specific type of garbage.
 Biodegradable food, like meat and carrots, are is what it was made to cut.
 Be warned that certain biodegradable foods are still bad for the garbage disposal.
 Some of them include:

 - Celery and other fibrous foods

 - Potato peels and other starchy foods

 - Coffee grounds and other foods that make lots of sediment

 Even when the garbage disposal has a clog in it, you shouldn’t try to dislodge it with your hand.
 If you get the clog out, the sudden release of tension can make the blades spin and cut you.
 Use something like a pair of tongs, instead.
 If the clog is stubborn and won’t dislodge, you can always call the experts at McHale’s.

 Why call McHale’s to help with my plumbing?

-McHales, Inc. is a client-focused home service company that strives to ensure the highest level of customer satisfaction.
+McHales, Inc. is a client-focused plumbing and electrical company that strives to ensure the highest level of customer satisfaction.
 John Sr. and Anna May McHale started the family business in 1950.
 Since that time we’ve provided our customers with prompt, dependable service at a reasonable cost.
 We use quality materials installed by skilled, courteous craftsmen.
-Now we are into our third generation in the business and we are still following John Sr.’s very simple philosophy ” We do what we say we’re going to do!”.
+Now we are into our Third Generation in the business and we are still following John Sr.’s very simple philosophy ” We do what we say we’re going to do!”.
 That philosophy is still the backbone of the company today.
 Call today to learn how McHale’s can keep your plumbing running!